 5. These three-quarter-finger Imak Compression Gloves ($14) for painful, inflamed hands.
 I have like four pairs!

-6. This 5-pack of really soft, stretchy, lightweight, yet very warm socks ($14 *as of 10/9/18, the pack is no longer on Amazon).
-I’ve been wearing them around my apartment almost every day.
-And these Delicate F–king Flower socks ($10 – yes, there’s a swear word on them), because some days I need the reminder.
+6. These Delicate F–king Flower socks ($10 – yes, there’s a swear word on them), because some days I need the reminder.
 Check out their other socks, too.
 They’re f–king amazing.